OntarioTech-CS-program/lab05-solution/api/readme.md

 }
 ```

 >Note that the CORS header doesn't have to have the `localhost` origin but can have `"*"`,
->This isn't what the readme says the student should do but is correct.
+>the template readme doesn't mention this, but if the student has this it *is* correct.
+>
+>If there are any questions, contact Liam Major.